Courts Trying DUI Cases In Different Counties In The San Francisco Area Are Governed By The Rules of the California Vehicle Code

 That’s how most people will end up getting stopped.
 The officers usually administer the field sobriety test and they’ll have them blow into a preliminary alcohol screening device.
 Now in some counties, that device and the result of that device are not as likely to come into evidence in the case, because it’s not the evidential breath or blood test that you have to take after being arrested for a DUI.

-In San Francisco County, the Judges Allow the Preliminary Breath Test as Evidence; in Other Counties, the Judges May Disallow the Results
+In San Francisco, Judges Allow the Preliminary Breath Test As Evidence; In Other Counties, Judges May Disallow PBT Results

 In San Francisco, most judges will let that test be entered into evidence, unless your DUI lawyer can find a way to keep it out.
 After the breath test, if the result is at or over an O.8, they will always arrest you.